Sign up to our Newsletter

 1. Understand Admissions Stats

 Before you start sending out applications, it's crucial to understand the admissions statistics of the law schools you're interested in.
-Look into the average LSAT scores and GPAs of students who were accepted into those programs.
+Look into the median LSAT scores and GPAs of students who were accepted into those programs.
 This gives you a realistic idea of where you stand compared to other applicants and what you need to do to increase your chances of acceptance.

 2. Apply Strategically